elasticpath/react-pwa-reference-storefront/documentation/practices.md

 * The product and cart pages submit this information for further analysis by Google Analytics’ in a separate request.

 ### Global Product Attribute
 Google Analytics handlers use the global product attribute `Tag`.
-Use the formatted value of `store-name:category`, such as `vestri:Accessories` to submit the product category information.
+Use the formatted value of `store-name:category`, such as `vestri:Accessories`, to submit the product category information.
 You can set the global attribute for each product in the catalog to avoid submitting empty values for the product's category to Google Analytics.

 ## ARKit Quick Look Example

 **Apple ARKit Augmented Reality Quick Look Integration**

 The React PWA Reference Storefront is pre-configured for integration with Apple's ARKit web integration.
-As of iOS 12, you can incorporate 3D objects in to the real world using AR Quick Look directly through your Safari web browser when you visit a product's display page that supports the functionality.
+For iOS 12 or later versions, you can incorporate 3D objects into the real world using AR Quick Look directly through the Safari web browser when you visit a product's display page that supports the functionality.
 For more information on ARKit, see [Get ready for ARKit 2](https://developer.apple.com/arkit/).

-The location of the required ARKit USDZ files are externalized through content URLs within the storefront application configurations.
+ARKit USDZ files are externalized through content URLs within the storefront application configuration.
 The default URLs are configured to reference the USDZ files, which are located on Amazon S3.
-However, you can use other CMS providers to suit your requirements.
+However, you can use other CMS providers as you prefer.
 When the image is called to the storefront, the required USDZ files are retrieved on a per-SKU basis as they are available from the CMS provider.
 The storefront only displays the required AR tags, if the file exists.
-Any SKUs that do not have a corresponding USDZ file do not display the AR tag on the product display page.
+Any SKUs without a corresponding USDZ file will not have an AR tag displayed on the product display page.

-Configuration properties for content URLs are defined as follows:
+Configuration properties for content URLs are:
 * `arKit.enable`: Enable elements for ARKit's Quick Look capability to load on a product display page.
 When `arKit.enable` is enabled, any product images that have hosted ARKit USDZ files are wrapped with an anchor tag referencing the file hosted on an external CMS.
 * `arKit.skuArImagesUrl`: The path to the USDZ files hosted on an external CMS used for ARKit Quick Look.
-Set this parameter to the complete URL of the files by replacing the `sku/file-name` with `%sku%`.
-This value is populated when the page is loaded with values retrieved by Cortex.
+Set this parameter to the complete URL of the files by replacing the `sku/file-name` parameter with `%sku%`.
+This parameter is populated when the page is loaded with values retrieved by Cortex.

-If you use another CMS, you must update the configurations to reflect the public URLs of the files being retrieved by the particular content provider.
+For any other CMS, you must update the configurations to reflect the public URLs of the files being retrieved by the particular content provider.

 {% include legal.html %}